 1. General

 Parasites of all isolates successfully infected all mouse strains (at the exception of 5 individuals infected by E. falciformis isolate Brandenburg88 that died or had to be sacrificed due to a strong weight loss before the peak of shedding for this parasite), meaning that no “qualitative infection resistance” (sensu Gandon & Michalakis (2000)) was detected.
 For E. ferrisi (both isolates Brandenburg139 and Brandenburg64), the pre-patent period was 5 dpi and the median day of maximal oocyst shedding was 6 dpi (standard deviation sd=0.7 and 0.9, respectively).
-The median day of maximum weight loss was 5 dpi for both isolates (sd=2.1 and 1.7 respectively).
+The median day of maximum weight loss was 5 dpi dpi est employé plusieurs fois mais n’est pas défini?
+On comprend avec la figure 2 day post infection C’est une abbreviation connue ? for both isolates (sd=2.1 and 1.7 respectively).
 For E. falciformis (isolate Brandenburg88) pre-patency was 7 dpi, median day of maximal shedding was 8 dpi (sd=1.3) and median day of maximal weight loss 9 dpi (sd=1.6)(Figure 2).
 Of note a considerable number of mice infected with this isolate (13 out of 56 = 23%) died or had to be sacrificed at humane end points less than 3 days after the oocysts shedding peak for the group, all belonging to M. m. musculus subspecies (PWD, BUSNA, or their F1 PWD-BUSNA; 5 died at dpi 8, 5 at dpi 9, 3 at dpi 10).
 E. falciformis isolate Brandenburg88 was more lethal for the M. m. musculus mice strains than for the other strains (χ27 = 31.96, P<0.001; Table 2).

 3. No indication of local adaptation of E. ferrisi